GoogleCloudPlatform/community/tutorials/building-android-apk-with-cloud-build-gradle-docker-image.md

 1. Visit the [Cloud Build **Triggers** page](https://console.cloud.google.com/cloud-build/triggers) and click **Create Trigger**.
 1. Enter a name for your trigger.
 1. Select the repository event to start your trigger.
-1. Select the repository that contains your source code and build config file.
+1. Select the repository that contains your source code and build configuration file.
-1. Specify the regex for the branch or tag name that will start your trigger.
+1. Specify the regular expression for the branch or tag name that will start your trigger.
 1. Choose **Cloud Build configuration (yaml or json)** as your build configuration.
 1. Click **Create** to save your build trigger.
 1. (Optional) To manually test a build trigger, click **Run trigger** on your trigger's entry in the triggers list.

 Great!
 You have just configured Cloud Build for your code repository.
 On code push, it builds your Android APK and uploads